ncbi/vadr/documentation/advbuild.md

 Note that the order is important because the index in the `alternative_ftr_set` values
-`attachment(cds).1` and `attachment(cds).2` for the two `gene` features correspond to specifically to the first and second CDS features that have the `alternative_ftr_set` value `attachment(cds)`.
+`attachment(cds).1` and `attachment(cds).2` for the two `gene` features correspond specifically to the first and second CDS features that have the `alternative_ftr_set` value `attachment(cds)`.

-Now we can move onto step 2, adding a protein to the blastx protein library.
-As we did above when addressing the common `deletinp` alert, we want to find a representative sequence out of the CDS that stop at position `5641`.
+<a name="step6-alternative-blastx"></a>Now we can move onto step 2,
+adding a protein to the blastx protein library.
+As we did above when addressing the common `deletinp` alert, we want to find a representative sequence out of all the CDS sequences that stop at position `5641`.
 I repeated the steps detailed above using the set of 41 sequences that end at this position as candidates and ended up choosing `OK654726.1` as the representative.
 I then added it to the blastx library using the `build-add-to-blast-db.pl` script.
 The steps are shown below (and discussed in more detail for the `deletinp` alert example above).
 One difference here is that we need to make sure that we include the stop position in `OK654726.1` that aligns to the new stop position at reference position `5641` which differs from what is reported in the `.ftr` file.
 We may need to consult the alignment of `OK654726.1` to determine this (after maybe rerunning `v-annotate.pl`).

 ```
 # determine number of sequences that have attachment glycoprotein ended at 5641
 $ grep 5641 va2-rsv.r500/*alt | grep MZ516105 | grep mutendex | wc -l
+41
 $ grep 5641 va2-rsv.r500/*alt | grep MZ516105 | grep mutendex | awk '{ print $2 }' > ex8.41.list

 # fetch out 41 sequences and extract only the attachment glycoprotein alignment